cartesi/docs/cartesi-rollups/api/json-rpc/portals/ERC1155SinglePortal.md

 ```

 Transfer an ERC-1155 token to a DApp and add an input to
 the DApp's input box to signal such operation.

-_The caller must allow the portal to withdraw the token
+The caller must enable approval for the portal to manage all of their tokens
-     from their account beforehand._
+beforehand, by calling the `setApprovalForAll` function in the token contract.

 #### Parameters